mk586duke/Automatic-Laser-Alignment/README.md

 ### Hardware Architecture
 #### Pre-Existing Hardware Setup
 ==TODO: Minseo please check all of this==
-The standard hardware setup for the automatic laser alignment system includes the following components.
+The hardware setup for the automatic laser alignment system includes the following components.
-- One photodetector (e.g., Thorlabs PDA100A) to measure laser intensity TODO: include an image
+- One laser source (Diode @760nm in TA100) TODO: include an image & asking Thomas for more details
-- Two 2-axis mirror mounts (K100)  TODO: include an image
+- Two 2-axis mirror mounts (K100) with installed mirrors  TODO: include an image
+- One collimator (CFC11A)
+- One photodetector (Thorlabs PDA100A) to measure laser intensity TODO: include an image

 ![K100 Mirror Mount](assets/k100.jpg)
-- One 760nm laser source TODO: include an image & asking Thomas for more details

 #### New Components
 ==TODO: Minseo please fill this out==
 The hardware setup consists of the following components:
-- Four 2048-step steppers (e.g., 28BYJ-48) for two 2-axis mirrors (controls) TODO: include an image
+- Four 2048-step stepper motors (28BYJ-48) to control two 2-axis mirrors TODO: include an image
-- Four motor drivers (TODO: list the specific models)
+- Four motor drivers (ULN2003)
-- One photodetector (e.g., Thorlabs PDA100A) to measure laser intensity TODO: include an image
+- Two motor holding and guidance assemblies (designed, 3D print)
+- Four motor-screw adaptors (designed, 3D print)
-- Microcontroller (e.g., Arduino Uno) to control the stepper motors and read photodetector values TODO: include an image
+- One microcontroller board (Arduino Mega 2560) to control the stepper motors and read photodetector values TODO: include an image

 #### Power and Networking
-- The photodetector transmits to the Arduino Mega via analog input pin A0, outputting an analog voltage proportional to the detected light intensity.
+- The photodetector outputs an analog voltage proportional to the detected light intensity.
+This signal is transmitted to the Arduino Mega via analog input pin A0.
-- The stepper motors communicate through the
+- The stepper motors communicate with the Arduino Mega through its corresponding motor driver board, which interprets and converts the control signal from the Arduino Mega.
+It also draws power to drive the motor.
-- The Arduino Mega coordinates the motor drivers
-- All power comes from
+- All power used in the new components comes from one 5V power supply from the wall.
+Total operating current does not exceed 2A for a 4-motor setup.
-==TODO: Minseo please fill this out==
+==TODO: Add flow chart==

 ## Testing and Validation
 ### Targeting accuracy: